 FLOWERING CRAB, PRAIRIEFIRE ( Malus ‘Prairiefire’) Height:15’-20’, Width: 20’.
 Full sun.
 A disease resistant crab with a medium growth rate and a wide spreading, rounded form and a somewhat open canopy.
 The foliage emerges deep red, turning to a dark bronze green.
 Flowers emerge 1 week later than other varieties, are single, deep pinkish-red, and fruit is 3/8” diameter, dark red and persistant.
 A great choice where a light, filtered shade is desired, making it perfect for planting near or in flower beds.
 Growing zones 4 to 7.

 FLOWERING CRAB, PURPLE PRINCE (Malus ‘Purple Prince’) Height: 20’, Width: 20’.
 Full sun.
-A fast growing flowering crab with a dense rounded crown.
+An extremely fast growing flowering crab with a dense rounded crown.
 Foliage emerges a deep purplish-green, turning deep green through the summer.
 Single, deep reddish-pink flowers produce maroon 3/8” diameter apples that persist through winter.
 A recent release with excellent disease resistance.
 Best in well drained soils.
 Growing zones 4 to 7.

 FLOWERING CRAB, RED BARRON (Malus 'Red Barron') Height: 12'-15', Width: 5'-6'.
 Full sun.
 This flowering crab has a distinctive columnar form when young, maturing to a slighlty more rounded shape as it ages.
 Spring foliage emerges purple gradually fading to bronze-green.
 Single deep reddish-pink flowers produce dark red 1/2" persistent apples.
 A newer cultivar with good disease resistance and an excellent growth rate.
 Perfect for small yards and tight spaces.
 Best in well drained soils.
 Growing zones 4 to 7.